flarnie/ghc_2014_notes/weds/opening_session_and_abie_awards.md

 > ...
 Challenges and opportunities that do not know national boundaries ...
 > ...
 In India women face fierce social pressures to abandon their careers
 > to provide full time ... [for their] families. ...
-> Their ability to remain in that workfoce is severely limited.
+> Their ability to remain in that workforce is severely limited.
-> In Europe, ... developing programs for women in computing ...
+> In Europe, ... [we are] developing programs for women in computing ...
 > [The] inaugural Women Courage event in Manchester ...
 > will be followed up next year in Sweden ...
 > GHC is designed to have multiple opportunities to interact with inspiring women."